 Club teams eligible to participate in World Cups Clubs are nominated by their national association.
 The national associations nominate the best and top ranked national club teams in respective age as described underneath.
-These club teams had to be officially participating at the national championships or league (even if it is a permanent combined team).
-Temporary combined teams for the WCC are not allowed.

 If the WCC is organized for:

 - 6 teams: The best ranked club team from at least 3 countries.
 Remaining teams top ranked from host country. - 8 teams: The two best ranked club teams from at least 3 countries.
 If remaining teams, top ranked from host country. - 10 teams or more: Best ranked club teams from at least 3 countries (Russia 3, Sweden 3, Finland 2, Norway 2).
 If remaining teams, top ranked from host country.